coding/WebIDE/README.md

 This is the entry point to setup and run the WebIDE Community Edition project.
 It includes other 3 repos as git submodules.

+Please submit issues to corresponding projects, that'll help us make issues tracking easier so that we can provide timely help to you.
+Submit frontend issues at [WebIDE-Frontend](https://github.com/Coding/WebIDE-Frontend/issues) and backend issues at [WebIDE-Backend](https://github.com/Coding/WebIDE-Backend/issues).

 ## Modules